Washington State Fellows' Network

 - Previous leadership with the ESD, district, or community

-- Complete Assurances: Work collaboratively with school principal/district leadership (if the Fellow is a teacher) to review and sign the Assurances, which must be accessed and uploaded into the Fellow’s application.
-(If there is a change in the principal or the Fellow’s work assignment between the time of acceptance and the next school year, the Assurances page will need to be signed by the new administrator prior to September 30 of the following school year to ensure continued participation.)
+- Complete Assurances: Work collaboratively with school principal/district leadership (if the Fellow is a teacher) to review and sign the Assurances, which must be accessed and uploaded into the Fellow’s application prior to the first convening.
+(If there is a change in the principal or the Fellow’s work assignment between the time of acceptance and the next school year, the Assurances page will need to be signed by the new administrator prior to the first convening of the following school year to ensure continued participation.)

 - Complete a Fellow's Plan: Collaborate with your district administrator and/or the school principal (if the Fellow is a teacher) to complete the Fellow's Plan that outlines how the Fellow’s leadership will be utilized to support the school, district, or community organization’s implementation of Washington State K–12 Learning Standards (CCSS or NGSS) or Early Learning Guidelines.
 Submit the completed Fellow's Plan to your Regional Coordinator after each Fellows' Network convening and at the end of the school year.